Spring @Controller and @RestController

 Learn the main differences between @Controller and @RestController annotations in Spring framework and how the API response handling differs for each annotation.

-At a high level, @RestController is a convenient annotation for writing REST APIs and combines @Controller and @ResponseBody annotations, thus eliminating the need to apply @ResponseBody annotation to each handler method.
+At a high level, @RestController is a convenient annotation that combines @Controller and @ResponseBody annotations, thus eliminating the need to apply @ResponseBody annotation separately to each handler method.

 @RestController = @Controller + @ResponseBody